F-1 and J-1 International Student Services

 When the Office is Closed

-Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature or new I-20/DS-2019, please complete a shipping request via eShipGlobal (instructions here) and email firstname.lastname@example.org to request a new I-20/DS-2019.
-The immigration document will be issued and sent to you when the office reopens.
+Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature or new I-20/DS-2019, please complete a shipping request via eShipGlobal (instructions here) and email email@example.com to request a document.
+We will issue the I-20 or DS-2019 and sent to you when the office reopens.